idleberg/sublime-innosetup/README.md

 ## Usage

+### Completions

 Auto-completion will always list all available flags for a command, the first flag displayed is always the default.

+### Building

+Building requires a properly installed InnoSetup.
+You can build your script using the default shortcut or from the Tools menu.
+Output files will be placed in the same folder as your input.

+Should the build system be unable to locate the compiler, you should probably re-install InnoSetup to make sure required registry keys are created.
+Alternatively, you can specify the install location in the environment variable `%INNO_HOME%`.

 ## License